-Shelly Tremaglio is excited to be teaching Kindergarten at Detroit Prep for a second year.
+Shelly Tremaglio is excited to be teaching Kindergarten at Detroit Prep for a third year.
 Shelly received her Bachelors degree from Cornell University in History and French.
 She originally anticipated becoming a librarian but changed course after her undergraduate studies and decided to become a teacher.
 Shelly has her Masters Degree in Educational Studies with a concentration in Urban Pedagogy from the University of Michigan.
 She has been living and teaching in Detroit for the past four years.
 In her spare time, Shelly enjoys exploring the city, adult coloring books and endurance sports; she has completed two marathons and multiple triathlons.

 Lewis Butler earned his BS in Economics from Hillsdale College, and his MA in Economics from George Mason University while working at the Mercatus Center, a DC based think tank.
 While there he worked on various topics, including, small business access to capital, midnight regulations, and governmental transparency.
 He has done political consulting and is currently teaching economics at Hillsdale College.
 Outside of economics, he enjoys running, tamales, and consumer technology.

 Jared Stasik is Vice President at Detroit Venture Partners, an investment firm focused on growing high-tech startup companies in Detroit.
 Prior to DVP, Jared spent five years as a consultant at ZS Associates, a leading global consulting firm in sales and marketing strategy.
 He earned an MBA from the Haas School of Business at the University of California-Berkeley, graduating with high honors and receiving the distinction of Most Outstanding Graduate Instructor.
 He completed his Bachelor’s degree from the Ross School of Business at the University of Michigan.